tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

-Our goal in the future is to provide calibration functions that create the models, and provide an easy way to visualize.
+Our goal in the future is to provide calibration functions that create the models, and provide an easy way to visualize them.

 ## Conclusion

-As mentioned at the top of this post.
-We look forward to your feedback as you try out these features, and read about our plans for the new future.
+As mentioned at the top of this post, we welcome your feedback as you try out these features and read about our plans for the future.
 If you wish to send us your thoughts, feel free to open an issue in probably's GitHub repo here: <https://github.com/tidymodels/probably/issues>.

 [^1]: We can think of an **event** as the outcome that is being tracked by the probability.
-For example, in a model predicting "heads" or "tails", and we want to calibrate the probability for "tails", then the **event** is when the column containing the outcome, has the value of "tails".
+For example, if a model predicts "heads" or "tails" and we want to calibrate the probability for "tails", then the **event** is when the column containing the outcome, has the value of "tails".